alan-platform/alan-platform.github.io/pages/faq.md

 It has characteristics that make it really suited for something like a visual application builder, so who knows what the future brings here.

-## Can I split application.alan into multiple files
-No, this is currently not possible.

 ## Can I change how a property is visualized
 The generated user interface reads the annotations in an application.alan to decide how to render a property.
 The Docs cover the possibilities in more detail, check the [model grammar](/pages/docs/model/40/application/grammar.html).